-- i All landscaping must be completed within 3 months of construction of the dwelling, measured from Certificate for Occupancy - ii All window coverings and blinds are to be installed within 1 month of construction of the dwelling, measured from Certificate f Occupancy - iii Refer contract conditions for requirements regarding commencement and completion of dwelling construction on all lots - iv All fencing to be constructed prior to occupation
+- i.
+All landscaping must be completed within 3 months of construction of the dwelling, measured from Certificate of Occupancy. - ii.
+All window coverings and blinds are to be installed within 1 month of construction of the dwelling, measured from Certificate of Occupancy. - iii.
+Refer contract conditions for requirements regarding commencement and completion of dwelling construction on all lots. - iv.
+All fencing to be constructed prior to occupation.